pfalkingham/AA-Scan/README.md

 # Falkingham branch:
 Client is now run on computer as:

-$python client.py <imagename>
+$python client.py \<imagename\> \<image number\>

-if the argument is not provided, photos will be named imageX, but if the argument is provided, images will be named <imagename>X
+if the arguments are not provided, photos will be named imageX, and the system will rotate the turntable 50 times.
+If the arguments aer provided, images on the phone will be named \<imagename\>\<number\>, and it will take as many photos as you ask it to.

 This means you can turn an object over, run the script again with a different name, and not overwrite the first files.
+You can also take more or less photos easily.

 ***